Blockchain : A Revolutionary Application in Financial Services

-Blockchain will also help in a faster price comparison and tracking of escrow paymentson contracts.
-Ubitquity, LLC and Factom are some start-ups that are designing platforms aimed towards tracking the ownership of property using notarizing functionality.
+Blockchain will also help in faster price comparison and tracking of escrow paymentson contracts.
+Ubitquity, LLC, and Factom are some start-ups that are designing platforms aimed towards tracking the ownership of property using notarizing functionality.

 Supply chain management

 Blockchain can play a very vital role in the detailed tracking of the movement of goods.
-It can ensure a highly safe and secure supply chain management procedure that is fool proof and protects the system against fraud.
-ALondon-based startup, Everledger, is concentrating on the registering and tracking of individual diamonds, documenting their provenance, tracking their owners and fighting against insurance fraud.
-To do this, the company focusses on the serial number of the individual stones and digitizes each diamond by maintaining all the related information on a blockchain ledger.
+It can ensure a highly safe and secure supply chain management procedure that is foolproof and protects the system against fraud.
+The london-based startup, Everledger, is concentrating on the registering and tracking of individual diamonds, documenting their provenance, tracking their owners, and fighting against insurance fraud.
+To do this, the company focuses on the serial number of the individual stones and digitizes each diamond by maintaining all the related information on a blockchain ledger.
 Leanne Kemp, the founder of Everledger, foresees that this application of blockchain technology would soon encompass other luxury goods lie artwork, designer watches, designer handbags, etc. to provide a strong and secure system that would be able to track changes in ownership of these items.